sure 音标拼音: [ʃ'ʊr]

 英文字典中文字典相关资料:

-SURE | definition in the Cambridge English Dictionary SURE meaning: 1 certain; without any doubt: 2 certain or certainly: 3 to be very or too confident: Learn more
+SURE | English meaning - Cambridge Dictionary SURE definition: 1 certain; without any doubt: 2 certain or certainly: 3 to be very or too confident: Learn more

-SURE Definition Meaning | Dictionary. com Sure definition: free from doubt as to the reliability, character, action, etc , of something See examples of SURE used in a sentence
+SURE Definition Meaning | Dictionary. com SURE definition: free from doubt as to the reliability, character, action, etc , of something See examples of sure used in a sentence

-SURE definition and meaning | Collins English Dictionary Sure is used to emphasize that something such as a sign or ability is reliable or accurate Sharpe's leg and shoulder began to ache, a sure sign of rain She has a sure grasp of social issues such as literacy, poverty and child care New to the job, he was keen to demonstrate his sureness of mind
+SURE definition in American English | Collins English Dictionary Sure is used to emphasize that something such as a sign or ability is reliable or accurate